rust-lang/reference/src/attributes/coverage-instrumentation.md

 ```

 r[attributes.coverage.allowed-positions]
-The `coverage` attribute can only be controlled at the function level, but it can be applied to modules, `impl` blocks, or anything that can contain functions.
+The `coverage` attribute can only be controlled at the granularity of individual functions.
+It can be applied to [functions], [closures], [associated functions], [implementations], [modules], or [the crate root].

+It is an error to specify the attribute on a trait function without a body.

+r[attributes.coverage.trait-impl-inherit]
+When specified on a trait function, the attribute only applies to the default function body.
+Trait implementations do not inherit the setting from the trait definition.

+r[attributes.coverage.duplicates]
+It is an error to specify the `#[coverage]` attribute multiple times on the same item.

 r[attributes.coverage.nesting]
-More-specific attributes always take priority over less-specific ones, e.g. if a crate is marked `#![coverage(off)]`, then functions inside that crate marked `#[coverage(on)]` will still have coverage.
+Coverage attributes on more deeply nested items take priority over attributes at a higher nesting level.
+For example, if a crate is marked `#![coverage(off)]`, then functions inside that crate marked `#[coverage(on)]` will still have coverage.

+[_MetaListIdents_]: ../attributes.md#meta-item-attribute-syntax
+[associated functions]: ../items/associated-items.md#associated-functions-and-methods
 [attribute]: ../attributes.md
 [attributes]: ../attributes.md
+[closures]: ../expressions/closure-expr.md
+[functions]: ../items/functions.md
+[implementations]: ../items/implementations.md
+[modules]: ../items/modules.md
+[the crate root]: ../crates-and-source-files.md